bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 Maybe your fees are really low?

 [Audience 2]: "Yeah, I raised them really high and then tried to do a couple more, and it came to like 24,000 sats.
-Yeah, that was ...
-they stopped doing it now.
+They stopped doing it now.
-I was wondering if that was like what you were referring to a minute ago, like someone monitoring and automatically doing it.
+I was wondering if that was like what you were referring to a minute ago, like someone monitoring and automatically doing it."

 Most likely.
-Yeah.
 Yes.

 [Audience 4]: "Yeah, hi, I've got a question about the mechanics of splicing, because I've been looking at this recently and thinking about it.